HOLD (EARN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 HOLD Historical Price

-According to the latest data gathered on HOLD live price page, the current price of HOLD is 0.0031103USD.
-The circulating supply of HOLD(EARN) is 422.75M EARN , giving it a market capitalization of $1.31M.
+According to the latest data gathered on HOLD live price page, the current price of HOLD is 0.00277313USD.
+The circulating supply of HOLD(EARN) is 422.75M EARN , giving it a market capitalization of $1.17M.

 The HOLD Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of EARN based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.